universal-mcp/applications/src/universal_mcp/applications/crustdata/README.md

-# Crustdata MCP Server
+# CrustdataApp MCP Server

-An MCP Server for the Crustdata API.
+An MCP Server for the CrustdataApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Crustdata API.
+This is automatically generated from OpenAPI schema for the CrustdataApp API.

 | Tool | Description |